JuniMay/cache-study/README.md

 Not that there might be bugs, errors or improper experiment settings in this implementation.

+And reinforcement learning is not data-efficient, so the performance is not good enough.
+A supervised learning method might be a better option 🤗.

 ## About

 This repository is for NKU Computer Architecture course study project.
 IF YOU WANT TO USE SOME PARTS OF THIS REPOSITORY, PLEASE CONTACT ME FIRST AND CITE THIS REPOSITORY.